 How to Remove Raccoon Malware

 You can remove the raccoon malware through a number of ways.
-The easiest and most sure way is to use an antivirus program such as Outbyte Antivirus.
+A reliable method is by using a trusted antivirus program.
+For instance, programs like Outbyte Antivirus can help.
 The anti-malware tool will scan your computer, find and get rid of raccoon malware and any other malicious software for that matter.
 More importantly, it will keep guard against any future attacks.

-For more comprehensive measures against malicious software, you need to combine the power of antivirus with that of a repair tool such as TweakBit MacRepair.
+For more comprehensive measures against malicious software, you might consider combining the power of an antivirus with a reliable PC repair tool.
+For example, tools similar to Outbyte macAries might be of help.
 The repair tool will help you sort through the list of installed apps and delete both problematic and apps that are rarely used.
 It will also scan your computer for all kinds of junk including cache files created by browsers and apps, broken downloads, old iOS downloads, recent files and so on.
 It is these files that the raccoon malware scans for vital data.
 Here are a few other options that you can use to get rid of the raccoon malware:

 - On the Windows search box, type “create a restore point”.

 - Click the first search result to continue.